 - It may sound silly, but try charging your Apple Watch.
 The battery may have simply run out.

-- Press and hold the Digital Crown and side button for at least 10 seconds to trigger a forced restart.
+- Press and hold the digital crown and side button for at least ten seconds to trigger a forced restart.
 You’ll know you did it right if the Apple logo appears.

 You’re used to seeing and checking notifications on your iPhone, and they’ll continue to appear there when your iPhone is unlocked, but when it’s locked or asleep you should get those notifications on your Apple Watch.
-If you’re wondering why you aren’t getting notifications on your Apple Watch, it’s probably because your Apple Watch is locked, Do Not Disturb is enabled, or you turned off Wrist Detection.
+If you’re wondering why you aren’t getting notifications on your Apple Watch, it’s probably because your Apple Watch is locked, Do Not Disturb is enabled or Wrist Detection is off.

 - If you believe Wrist Detection is no longer enabled, open the Watch app on your iPhone and go to My Watch > General > Wrist Detection.

 Some users have been unable to update their Apple Watches to the latest version of WatchOS.
 This has become such a common problem that Apple has published official steps outlining what you should do.

 - Restart — don’t force restart — the Apple Watch and the iPhone paired to it.
 Try updating the Apple Watch again.

 - If the install won’t download or start, open the Watch app on your iPhone, tap the My Watch tab, and go to General > Usage > Software Update.
 Then, delete the update file and try to download and install the update again.

 Lines on the display